 If your headache includes facial pain and pressure, it may be a sinus headache.
-Sinus headaches are often caused by an underlying infection or structural problem that can be diagnosed and treated by expert ENT physician Cecil Yeung, MD, of Houston Sinus Surgery.
+Sinus headaches are often caused by an underlying infection or structural problem that can be diagnosed and treated by expert ENT physician Cecil Yeung, MD and Marcus Hershey, MD of Houston Sinus Surgery.
 If you live in Houston or the surrounding area, call Dr. Yeung’s helpful staff for a sinus headache consultation or book your appointment online.

 The sinuses are air-filled spaces located behind your forehead, nose, cheeks and between your eyes.
 Each sinus cavity has a small opening that allows mucus to drain properly, keeping your sinuses working well and keeping you healthy.
 However, when the lining of one or more of these sinus cavities become inflamed, usually as the result of an allergic reaction or an infection, the inflammation can cause swelling and increased mucus production.
 As a result, normal sinus drainage is disrupted and a build-up of mucus can occur.
 When this happens, one of the first symptoms that may result is a sinus headache.
 Sinus headaches are characterized by constant, aching pain in the forehead, cheekbones or bridge of the nose.

 Sinus headaches are caused by the build-up of mucus in inflamed sinus cavities, leading to pressure and pain that resembles a headache.
 They are one of the most common symptoms seen in patients suffering from sinusitis.
 It is important to note that chronic headaches, including migraines and tension headaches, are often mistaken for sinus headaches.
 If you are experiencing sinus headaches, it is important to see an ENT doctor in Houston who can pinpoint whether your headaches are actually being caused by a sinus problem.

 Sinus headaches often coincide with other symptoms, which may include: